BehemothOz/eucalyptus-ex/README.md

-# stencil-ui README
+# eucalyptus README

-This is the README for extension "stencil-ui".
+This is the README for extension "eucalyptus".

 ## Requirements